Field Sobriety Tests in Orange County

-If you have been charged with DUI in Orange County or Irvine, you need to consult with a skilled DUI defense attorney immediately.
-The Law Offices of Virginia L. Landry has been representing clients charged with DUI in Orange County and Irvine for years.
+If you have been charged with DUI in Orange County, California or in the neighboring Southern California counties, you need to consult with a skilled DUI defense attorney immediately.
+The Law Offices of Virginia L. Landry has been representing clients charged with DUI in Orange County and surrounding areas for years.
 We know that DUI charges demand prompt attention and that each DUI case should be carefully evaluated by an experienced lawyer.
 When it comes to successfully fighting your DUI charges, having a reputable DUI attorney on your side is crucial.
-We provide clients with the thoughtful legal counsel and aggressive defense they need to contest their DUI charges.
+We provide clients with thorough and thoughtful legal counsel, as well as providing the aggressive defense they need to contest their DUI charges.

 You Only Have 10 Days!

 If you do not act immediately, you could lose your right to drive.

 When you are arrested for DUI, the arresting officer will confiscate your driver’s license and give you a “notice of suspension” that will serve as a temporary license.
 California law requires you to choose between a breath or blood test if lawfully arrested.

 If you failed to complete or declined/refused a breath test or blood test, the DMV will begin suspension proceedings starting on the 31st day after your arrest.

 You must contact the DMV within 10 days of your arrest in order to challenge the suspension of your driver’s license, or it will be suspended regardless of the outcome of your case.

 We handle making these arrangements for our clients.

 The DMV hearing and your criminal case are two entirely separate parts to your DUI charges.
 Even if you are not found guilty of DUI, you could still lose your license depending upon how the DMV hearing goes.

 Your Orange County lawyer will be able to represent your interests in your DMV hearing to help ensure that you have the best chance at keeping your driving privileges.